Gajendra Pal Singh Raghava

-Gajendra Pal Singh Raghava is an Indian bio-informatician and head of computational biology at the Indraprastha Institute of Information Technology.
+Gajendra Pal Singh Raghava is an Indian bio-informatician and Professor at Indraprastha Institute of Information Technology.

 Personal

 Early years and education

 Raghava was born in village Nagla Karan, Bulandshahr district (UP), India in 1963.
 He completed his primary education from his native place Bulandshahr and post graduation from Meerut, UP in 1984.
 After completing his MTech from Indian Institute of Technology, New Delhi, he joined Institute of Microbial Technology as a computer scientist.
 There he continued to work on various projects and became the head of Bioinformatics Centre in 1994.
 In 1996 he received a doctorate in bioinformatics from Institute of Microbial Technology and Panjab University, Chandigarh.

 Career and higher studies

 Raghava joined the Institute of Microbial Technology, Chandigarh in 1986 as a computer scientist and developer.
 He is also coordinator of the distributed information centre supported by DBT under the BTISNET programme, where his primary duty is to build and maintain infrastructure required for protein modelling and engineering.

 He worked as a postdoctoral fellow at Oxford university as well as at the European Bioinformatics Institute (EBI) at Cambridge for two years (1996–98).
 During this period he learned and developed a number of web servers for application in computational biology, particularly in protein modelling.